 TIP 3: Safety Equipment Is Essential

 Pressure washers are extremely powerful tools that can easily cause damage or injury when in untrained and inexperienced hands!
 For this reason, we recommend ensuring that anyone operating them is equipped with the appropriate safety gear, as well as training.
-Most importantly, they should be wearing safety glasses and gloves, as well as protective aprons or hazmat suits if dealing with harsh chemicals or dangerous substances.
+Most importantly, they should be wearing safety gloves (to see some, you can Click Here To Visit Unigloves For Free) and glasses, as well as protective aprons or hazmat suits if dealing with harsh chemicals or dangerous substances.

 TIP 4: Strategic Rinsing